raganwald/raganwald.github.com/_posts/2018-09-12-y-not-one-more.md

 >
 > even if `$h` was previously `undefined`.
 Perl will automatically set `$h` to be an empty hash, it will assign `$h{'a'}` to be a reference to an empty hash, `$h{'a'}{'b'} to be an empty hash, and then finally assign `$h{'a'}{'b'}{'c'}` to `1`, all automatically.

-This is called autovivication in Perl: hash and array variables automatically "come to life" as necessary.
+This is called auto-vivification in Perl: hash and array variables automatically "come to life" as necessary.
 This is incredibly convenient for working with multidimensional arrays, for example.

 The syntax is a little different than Ruby or JavaScript, but the example snippet shows two things:

 1. `$h` is a variable that has not yet been bound.
 In JavaScript, it would be `undefined`.
 If we tried to assign one of its properties, it would break.
 In Perl, trying to assign a property of an undefined variable turns it into a hash.
-So `$h{'a'} = 1` would "autovivify" `$h` and then assign `1` to `{'a'}`.
+So `$h{'a'} = 1` would "auto-vivify" `$h` and then assign `1` to `{'a'}`.
 2. Given a hash `$h`, the code `$h{'a'}{'b'}{'c'} = 1;` assigns hashes to `{'a'}`, and then `{'a'}{'b'}`, and then it assigns `1` to `{'a'}{'b'}{'c'}`.

 This would be like writing this JavaScript: